stronnag/mwptools/src/mwp-ble-bridge/README.md

-# mwp_gatt_bridge
+# mwp_ble_bridge

 ## Overview

-Standalone GATT bridge for BLE serial, allowing the BLE device to be used with applications that are not BLE enabled.
+Standalone bridge for BLE serial, allowing the BLE device to be used with applications that are not BLE enabled.

-The application connects to a specified BLE device and established the GATT connection.
+The application connects to a specified BLE device and establishes a GATT connection.
 It then advertises a pseudo-terminal name that can be used with applications expecting a serial device node.

 For example:

 ```
 # Make the GATT connection
-$ mwp-gatt-bridge --address 60:55:F9:A5:7B:16
+$ mwp-ble-bridge 60:55:F9:A5:7B:16
 60:55:F9:A5:7B:16 <=> pseudo-terminal:  /dev/pts/7
 ```